PleiadesBUW/PleiadesUserDocumentation/hardware.md

 - **wn21[001-268]**:
   - 2 sockets with AMD EPYC 7452 32-Core processor.
 64 Cores in total
   - Hyperthreading disabled
-  - 256GB memory, 4GB per thread
+  - 256GB memory, 3800MB per thread (to leave some headroom for the OS)
 - **gpu21[001-005]**:
   - 8 GPUs: NVidia HGX A100
   - 2 sockets with AMD EPYC 7763 64-Core processor.
 128 Cores in total